 Stand Up Career & Touring

-He’s commented that a lot of people were getting drunk or doing drugs (having a great time) but he was focussed on learning his trade and gave up alcohol for around 12 years.
+Jimmy himself has said that, on the circuit, a lot of people were getting drunk or doing drugs (having a great time) but he was focussed on learning his trade and gave up alcohol for around 12 years.
+You know a comedian is serious when he comes out on stage with a stopwatch, working out how to time his new material to perfection.

-To dive more deeply into his career roots you can trace his comedy journey through filters such as career history, early gigs, stand up or tour etc. Or you can search, by name, for comedians that he started out with (see tags under Pubs & Clubs 1998-2001).
-Or go through festival names (such as Edinburgh, JFL ) or tour names (Bare Faced Ambition, Charm Offensive).
+To dive more deeply into his career roots you can also trace his comedy journey through filters such as career history, early gigs, stand up or tour etc. Or you can search, by name, for comedians that he started out with.
+Or go through festival names (such as Edinburgh, JFL ) or the early tour names (Bare Faced Ambition, Charm Offensive).

-His 8 DVD releases (see here) sold over 1.2m copies and the uncut versions are now available to watch on his YouTube Channel (here).
-The original upload of his Laughing and Joking show had 24m+ views.
+His 8 DVD releases (see here) sold over 1.2m copies and the uncut versions (of the oldest 4) are available to watch on his YouTube Channel (here).
+The original YouTube upload of his Laughing and Joking show DVD had 24m+ views and now has a new lease of life on streaming platforms such as Amazon Prime.

-All Tours are listed on the Tours, DVDs and Netflix page – here.
+All Tours are listed on the Tour Details page – here.

-Many images of him on stage, at airports or just out and about end up on Instagram and these are compiled within the Instagram Series.
+Many images of Jimmy on stage, at airports (or just out and about) end up on Instagram and these are compiled within the Instagram Series.
 These pictures put paid to the myth (often spouted online) that he doesn’t engage with the public and is therefore out of touch.
 He’s actually someone that is endlessly patient and has even had to stop to record video messages while on the beach, on holiday.

 USA, Canada, ROW, Europe, Aus & NZ